Post updated March 30, 2022.

-Clearly, consumers have been conditioned to expect sites to load very quickly.
-Site speed is an important metric for every online business, but it’s especially mission critical for eCommerce stores.
-Your customers will be less likely to make it all the way through checkout if your pages don’t render fast enough for their preference.
+Clearly, consumers expect sites to load very quickly.
+Site speed is an essential metric for every online business, but it is especially mission critical for eCommerce stores.
+Your customers will be less likely to make it through checkout if your pages do not render fast enough for their preference.

-Simply put, the faster your site loads, the better experience your customers will have, and the more revenue you’ll rake in.
+Simply put, the quicker your site loads, the better experience your customers will have, and the more revenue you will rake in.

-Here are four big reasons why you should prioritize your page loads:
+Here are four big reasons why you should prioritize your page loads and site speed:

 It Makes a Huge Difference in Your Conversion Rate